Humanities Research Software Engineering

 Featured software

-The CDH Development and Design Team creates and releases new, open source software as part of their work on sponsored projects.
-This list includes featured software developed since the team’s formation in October 2016.
+The CDH RSE Team creates and releases new, open source software as part of their work on our collaborative projects.
+This list includes some of the software developed since the team’s formation in October 2016.

 ppa-django